asen/smg/docs/index.md

 can be shared by just sharing its SMG URL - the filter fields are sent as plain URL params to SMG.

-**Note:** Using text filter on object id and title to define groups of objects may look awkward at first sight but is actually quite powerful (and the idea was "borrowed" from
+**Note:** Using regex filter on object id and title to define groups of objects may look awkward at first sight but is actually quite powerful (and the idea was "borrowed" from
 [mrtg indexmaker](http://oss.oetiker.ch/mrtg/doc/indexmaker.en.html)).